Be Safe After

 After a Chemical Emergency

-Do not leave the safety of a shelter to go outdoors to help others until authorities announce it is safe to do so.
+Do not leave the safety of a shelter to go outdoors to help others until authorities say it is safe to do so.

-- Remove all clothing and other items in contact with the body.
+- Remove all clothing and other items in contact with your body.

 - Cut off clothing normally removed over the head to avoid contact with the eyes, nose and mouth.

-- Put contaminated clothing and items into a plastic bag and seal it.
+- Put contaminated clothing and items into a plastic bag and seal the bag.

 - Remove eyeglasses or contact lenses.
 Put glasses in a pan of household bleach to decontaminate them and then rinse and dry.